Beanie Wells: Professional career

-On November 27, 2011, Wells set a Cardinals single-game and personal record by rushing for 228 yards against the St. Louis Rams.
+In Week 4 of the 2011 season, Wells rushed 27 times for 138 yards and three touchdowns in the 31–27 loss to the New York Giants.
+On November 27, 2011, in Week 12, Wells set a Cardinals single-game and personal record by rushing for 228 yards against the St. Louis Rams.
 Wells' performance eclipsed the team record previously held by LeShon Johnson, who rushed for 214 yards against the New Orleans Saints in 1996.
 Wells finished the 2011 season with his first 1,000 yard season, ending with 1,047 yards on 245 carries (a 4.3 average) and 10 touchdowns.

 On September 26, 2012, Wells was placed on the injured reserve list due to a severe turf toe injury but received the new "designated to return" tag and was expected to return in practice on November 7.

 On Sunday, November 25, 2012, Wells made his first appearance back from Injured Reserve for Arizona's game against the St. Louis Rams, scoring his first two touchdowns of the season.
 His relationship with management soured near the end of the season.
-After gaining 4 yards against the Chicago Bears in the penultimate game of the season, Wells declared that he would be auditioning for the other 31 teams in his last appearance.
-Coach Whisenhunt held Wells out of the final game and on March 11, 2013, Wells was released by the Arizona Cardinals.
+After gaining three yards on four carries against the Chicago Bears in the penultimate game of the season, Wells declared that he would be auditioning for the other 31 teams in his last appearance.
+Coach Whisenhunt held Wells out of the final game.
+On March 11, 2013, Wells was released by the Arizona Cardinals.

 On October 9, 2013, Wells tore his Achilles tendon during a workout with the Baltimore Ravens.

 After the injury, Wells did not sign with another NFL team.

 NFL career statistics

 Personal life

-Wells was born August 7, 1988, in Akron, Ohio and is one of eleven children.
+Wells is one of eleven children.
 His parents are James and Paulette Wells.
 The nickname Beanie was given to him by his family at a young age and he has said, "when I was young, my big brother said I was skinny like a bean pole."